BRIEF-Lexmark acquires further shares in Readsoft

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-Aug 12 Lexmark International Inc : * Lexmark international technology acquires further shares in ReadSoft * Has acquired a further 1,086,017 class b shares in ReadSoft and now holds
+Aug 21 Lexmark International Inc : * Lexmark international technology acquires further shares in ReadSoft * Has acquired a further 2,284,239 class b shares in ReadSoft AB and now holds

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.